virtual-labs/exp-drag-force-dei/experiment/theory.md

 </p>

 ### Experimental Setup
-The experimental setup consists of a custom-made long cylindrical glass jar of diameter 10 cm and height 2 meters.
-The cylinder is attached to a bottom of an air-tight chamber that has an opening at the side to connect a vacuum system and an opening at the base to drain the cylinder.
+The experimental setup consists of

+•A custom-made long cylindrical glass jar of diameter 20 cm and height 2 meters to contain the vacuum/fluid through which the object is falling.
+The cylinder is attached to the bottom of an air-tight chamber that has an opening at the side to connect it to an industrial vacuum system and an opening at the base to drain the cylinder.

-A rod stand with a solid base is fixed outside the cylinder which can be used to clamp electromagnets and light gates at desired heights.
-To get accurate values of acceleration due to gravity, the cylinder may be maintained at partial vacuum by means of an industrial vacuum system connected to it.
+•A rod stand with a solid base fixed outside the cylinder to clamp electromagnets and light gates at desired heights.

-The electromagnet is lowered into the cylinder and clamped such that it is along the centre of the cylinder at the desired height.
+•Electromagnet clamped to the rod stand and placed inside the top of the cylinder.
 The electromagnet connected to a power supply can hold or release a steel object by a switch.
 If the switch is set to the ‘on’ position, current flows in the electromagnet holding the object.
-In the switch is ‘off”, the object is released.
+If the switch is ‘off”, the object is released.
 The switch is also connected to a datalogger which activates the timer once the object is released.

-Light gates are used in this experiment to detect the passing of the object through the ‘gate’.
-A Light gate is a digital switch-type sensor that is commonly used in timing experiments.
-It consists of an optical transmitter and receiver that can detect a solid object passing through the 'gate'.
-When used in conjunction with a data logger, light gates can measure the time a moving object takes to pass between them, allowing speed to be determined.
-If an object of size s cuts the light gate beam for time t, the average speed vavg of the object during that time shall be given as
+•Light gates clamped to the rod stand at definite intervals, each connected to the data logger.
+Light gates can measure the time a moving object takes to pass between them, allowing speed to be determined.
+If an object of size s cuts the light gate beam for time t, the average speed Vavg of the object during that time shall be given as

 <p align="center">
   <img src="images/13.png">
 </p>

 Light gates are used because of their accuracy.
 They can be set to react very quickly when the beam is broken which eliminates human reaction time errors.
-In the experiment, light gates are clamped to the rod stand at definite intervals around the cylinder, each connected to the data logger for calculating the time of passing of the object.

-The data logger is connected to a computer system which is programmed to show the timer when the object is released, the time when the object passes through each of the light gates, and the time taken for the object to pass through a gate.
+•Data logger which receives the inputs from light gates and is connected to a computer system which is programmed to show the timer when the object is released, the time when the object passes through each of the light gates and the time taken for the object to pass through a gate.

 <p align="center">
   <img src="images/14.png">